KwatMDPhD/how_to_environment/README.md

-For setting up coding environment.
+For setting up computational environment.